-4 of the craziest assassination attempts in U.S. history
+4 of the craziest assassination attempts in US history

 Hollywood depicts the CIA as planning and executing insane assassination schemes of foreign leaders — everything from poisoning a doctor's stethoscope in "Spy Game" to weaponizing human robots in the Bourne series.
 But it turns out …

-Hollywood depicts the CIA as planning and executing insane assassination attempts of foreign leaders — everything from poisoning a doctor's stethoscope in "Spy Game" to weaponizing human robots in the Bourne series.
-But it turns out that those plotlines aren't as crazy as you might think since the Agency has tried to poison toothpaste and SCUBA gear.
+Hollywood depicts the CIA as planning and executing insane assassination attempts of foreign leaders — everything from poisoning a doctor’s stethoscope in “Spy Game” to weaponizing human robots in the Bourne series.
+But it turns out that those plotlines aren’t as crazy as you might think since the Agency has tried to poison toothpaste and tamper with SCUBA gear.

-Here are 4 of the craziest assassination attempts in U.S. history
+Here are 4 of the craziest assassination attempts in U.S. history:

 1. Fidel Castro’s SCUBA dive to hell